Realizing quantum spin liquid phase on an analog Hamiltonian Rydberg simulator

-While a fully programmable AHS device has the same computational power as a digital quantum computer, today’s AHS devices trade-off programmability for useful quantum size for a specific subset of problems.
+While a fully programmable AHS device has the same computational power as a digital quantum computer, today’s AHS devices are built for a specific subset of problems.
+They trade-off universal programmability for unprecedented quantum size.
 This is to avoid the overhead that is invariably introduced by digital approaches through the need to break down an arbitrary problem into the gate sets supported by the device.
 This makes AHS devices excellent candidates for the first demonstration of a useful quantum advantage.
 This approach is exactly in the spirit of Feynman’s original idea of quantum computation, as published almost 40 years ago:

 “Nature isn’t classical […] and if you want to make a simulation of Nature, you’d better make it quantum mechanical, and by golly it’s a wonderful problem because it doesn’t look so easy. […] I want to talk about the possibility that there is to be an exact simulation, that the computer will do exactly the same as nature.” (emphasis in original)